Gluten Free Vancouver

 • My Goodness!
 Gluten and Wheat Free Kitchen on East Broadway offers lots of amazing sounding speciality breads, pizza, crackers, desserts, muffins, scones, cookies, biscotti and all of it gluten and wheat free!

-• Perch on East Hastings do a thin crust gluten free pizza and mozzarella cheese can be replaced with Daiya for dairy free folks!
+• {Now Closed} Perch on East Hastings do a thin crust gluten free pizza and mozzarella cheese can be replaced with Daiya for dairy free folks!
 You can also get your sandwich or burger on a gluten free bun and your chili or soup with gluten free garlic toast!

 • Taman on E Hastings is a Palestinian restaurant with gluten free options.